Banel & Adama: Production

 Banel & Adama is Ramata-Toulaye Sy's first feature film.
 The cast, composed of non-professional actors, performs in Pulaar, a variant of the Fula language.
 The film was shot on location in northern Senegal between May and June 2022.

 Banel & Adama was produced by Eric Névé and Maud Leclair from La Chauve-Souris, and Margaux Juvenal from Take Shelter.

 Release

-Banel & Adama premiered at the 76th Cannes Film Festival on 20 May 2023, where competed for the Palme d'Or.
+Banel & Adama premiered at the 76th Cannes Film Festival on 20 May 2023, where it competed for the Palme d'Or.

 The film was distributed in France by Tandem on 30 August 2023.

 Reception

 The review aggregator website Rotten Tomatoes reported an approval rating of 94% with an average rating of 6.6/10, based on 16 reviews.
 On Metacritic, the film has a weighted average score of 69 out of 100, based on 6 critics, indicating "generally favorable" reviews.